-Coronavirus: Centre says recovery rate is now 25%; Russian PM Mikhail Mishustin tests positive
+Coronavirus: India cases cross 35,000-mark, toll rises to 1,147

-India has so far recorded 33,610 cases and 1,075 deaths, according to figures from the health ministry.
+Over 8,000 people have recovered from the infection, according to figures from the health ministry.

-The number of coronavirus cases in India rose to 33,610 on Thursday evening and the toll stood at 1,075.
+The number of coronavirus cases in India rose to 35,043 on Friday morning and the toll stood at 1,147.
 The Centre said the country is currently recording a total recovery rate of 25.19%, up from 13% about two weeks ago.

 The health ministry said analysis of doubling rate across the country has revealed that the national average is 11 days presently as compared to 3.4 days before lockdown.